Reigen-cs/About-me/README.md

 # 👋 Hello, I'm Younes Oussaifi, aka Reigen / Nixfe !

-Welcome to my GitHub!
 I'm a cybersecurity trainee currently studying at Becode, with a background in **IT**, **visual communication**, and **social design**.
 I'm excited to share my journey as I pivot from graphic design to a field that both challenges and inspires me every day—cybersecurity.

 ## 🛡️ About Me
 With a diverse set of skills and experiences, my goal is to bring creative problem-solving and technical expertise to cybersecurity.
 Here's a bit more about my journey: